 In the overall composition of the three, the answer lies.
 Toilet paper melts rapidly through your toilet, excluding paper towels and facial tissue.
 This function decreases the risk of serious clogs arising from ordinary usage.
 Unless you plan to use a lot of toilet tissue, it’s impossible to clutter up your toilet with toilet tissue.

-Paper towels do not break quickly in water because of their creped and embossed layer.
+Paper towels do not break quickly in water because of their creped and embossed layers.
 These would be the same qualities that make highly absorbent paper towels.
 Napkins and toilet tissue were far near as absorbent, but they are also tougher to dissolve than the typical toilet paper because of their smooth, silky texture.

 Things You Shouldn’t Flush in the Toilet